 From short, focused blog posts, to extensive white papers and reviews, we strive to share the knowledge we’ve gained with our nonprofit community.
 Please use this information to help you make better decisions for your organization, and contact us if you have any questions.

-This month’s business analytics for nonprofits write up is about Salesforce’s Einstein Analytics.
-With this post as well as our 2014 whitepaper on business intelligence for nonprofits, our goal is to provide quick snapshots highlighting the basic features and functionality of each product.
+November’s business analytics for nonprofits write up is about industry leader Tableau.
+If you’ve been reading the rest of the series, you know our goal is to provide quick snapshots highlighting the basic features and functionality of each product.
 Organizations just starting to examine their choices will be able to clarify which tools might be suitable for their organization and warrent a deeper look.
-It’s essential for organizations to understand that effective use of business intelligence tools and techniques can transform their stored data into a valuable asset that provides evaluation of past efforts as well as insights needed for future decisions.
-If you have specific questions about getting started with your own analytics initiative, please download our paper “Introduction to Analytics for Nonprofit Executives” or contact us directly to discuss your specific needs.
+Find out more on what business intelligence can do in these two papers designed to get nonprofits started on the road to effective BI strategies.
+Business Intelligence for Nonprofits was released in 2014 and covers some of the early tools adopted by nonprofits.
+For details on getting started with your own analytics initiative, please download our paper Introduction to Analytics for Nonprofit Executives or contact us directly to discuss your specific needs.

-On September 19, Keith Heller hosted the SofTrek team to present the fifth installment of our CRM Options for Enterprise Nonprofits webinar series, showing the features and benefits of ClearView CRM.
-This series is designed to help organizations learn more about today’s CRM solution marketplace and develop strategies to overcome common obstacles preventing them from adopting new technology.Below is the transcript of this installment focused on StratusLIVE, a CRM built on the Microsoft Dynamics platform.
+On September 26, Heller presented the sixth installment of our CRM Options for Enterprise Nonprofits webinar series designed to help organizations learn more about today’s CRM solution marketplace.
+We also hope to help organizations understand and overcome common obstacles preventing them from adopting new technology.Below is the transcript of this installment focused on StratusLIVE, a CRM built on the Microsoft Dynamics platform.